 Have you ever had parmesan crisps?
 They’re dope, mates.
 Real dope.
 And they’re easy to make.
 Here’s what you do: Plop piles of fresh grated parmesan on a parchment-lined baking sheet, like so:

 Bake at four hundo F for 5 to 8 minutes until your parm babies get nice and crispy.

 You then break up your crack…err…crisps…and toss them in your salad.
 This is, in my opinion, what makes this salad the bomb diggity.

 As you can see, I did not poach my egg the way Campo does…on account of the fact that my egg poaching skillz need some fine tuning.
 So I sunny side up-ed it.
 So long’s there’s a runny yolk on top, you’re sitting pretty.
 I also did not blanch my kale, because I’m totes fine with it raw.
 But if you prefer your kale a little softer and less bitter, blanch those leaves!

 Confession: The reason I did not title this recipe, “the best kale salad on the face of the planet” is because I know soooomeone’s going to make it and leave a comment like, “Rabble rabble hoopty loo, this is NOT the best kale salad ever,” which is too much for my fragile ego to take.
 So I gave it a humble title instead.

 What’s in your favorite kale salad?

-- 1 leaves head lacinato kale stems removed, thinly sliced, dino
+- 1 head lacinato kale, stems removed, thinly sliced

 - 3 tablespoons fresh lemon juice